qvik/qvik-network-ios/README.md

 ## Changelog

+* 0.9.0
+    * Adopted AlamoFire 3; getting ready for 1.0
 * 0.1.4
-* 	* Moved the podspec to point to Github
+ 	* Moved the podspec to point to Github
 * 0.1.0
     * Added JPEG Thumbnails support.
 * 0.0.14